Launch Your South Shore Adventure in Lunenburg

 Overlooking Pubnico Harbour, this picturesque 17-acre site is home to historic, original wooden homes and a lighthouse.
 Costumed interpreters share the Acadians of Nova Scotia’s stories, challenges, and how their unique culture continues to thrive through the province.
 Explore the seaside property late-May through mid-September.
 Grounds are open year-round.

 Visit this living heritage site‘s 60 acres of farmland during any season to discover what farm life was like nearly 100 years ago.
-Walk the scenic nature trail or explore the grounds by covered wagon or sleigh ride in the winter.
-Visit farm animals, chat with costumed interpreters, and learn heritage farming skills.
+Walk the scenic nature trail, visit with farm animals, chat with costumed interpreters, and learn heritage farming skills.

 Take a stroll along the water’s edge to behold various species of birds and wildlife, including Bald Eagles and Canadian Geese.
 Check out the grounds and a museum that’s open year-round, then enjoy a beach walk with a museum expert (May to October).
 Explore local fossil and mineral sites like Wasson Bluff, an active dig site.